-- To ensure all students in KS2 have the opportunity to extend additional provision for swimming. - An increased confidence in swimming. - For those students who have previously been reported as not enjoying being in the water for sensory reasons/anxiety, to engage and enjoy participating
+- To ensure all students in KS2 have the opportunity to extend their swimming ability through additional provision for swimming. - An increased confidence in swimming. - For those students who have previously been reported as not enjoying being in the water for sensory reasons/anxiety, to engage and enjoy participating